jeffpar/pcjs.v1/disks/pc/os2/misc/football/87058/README.md

 	0128:0483 C3             RET
 	#

-After typing "g" into the kernel debugger, the on-screen boot message is displayed.
+After typing "g" into the kernel debugger, the version banner is displayed.
+After any CONFIG.SYS messages, SHELL.EXE should display:

+* Start A Protect Mode Program
+* Start A Real Mode Program

+The first option will start CMD.EXE, which appears to work fine.
+The second option will start COMMAND.COM, which will generally crash if CMD.EXE was started previously:

+	*# Internal Error 0158:1397  *
+	_panic: PageLock: unlocked page not in list

+If "Start A Real Mode Program" is chosen first, a hard error popup is displayed:

+	DOS0022: The system cannot accept the command.

+	Return the error to the program
+	End the program or operation
+	Retry the operation

+Any response is likely to trigger the following error:

+	Trap 0 - Divide Error
+	AX=80EA0000  BX=00000000  CX=00000000  DX=00000000  SI=E1C0001E  DI=00EB0022
+	IP=00000402  SP=00000758  BP=0000075A  CR0=8000FFFD  ErrC=0000
+	CS=0127  SS=00FF  DS=0347  ES=0347  FS=0058  GS=0000  Flags=00003246

-Under PCjs, the kernel crashes shortly thereafter.
-This issue is still under investigation.
+This error is currently under investigation.

 ### Directory of OS/2 FOOTBALL Boot Disk (v7.68.17)